GorgeousWalrus/panda/README.md

 Currently, the FPGA implementation is configured for the Xilinx Artix 7 A100TI FPGA (xc7a100ti-csg324-1L).
 It can be run by `make impl` here, which will start Vivado and run all the required steps to produce a bitstream (tested with Vivado 2020).

-You can also run the implementation in batch mode by going into `impl/` and running `make` there.
+You can also run the implementation in batch mode by going into `impl/` and running `make` there (or `make gui` to run in GUI mode from there).

 The FPGA implementation of the core could not be completely verified, due to limited access to appropriate hardware.